-- 1. The Registrar or a Judge designated by the President shall draw up minutes of every inquiry hearing.
 The minutes shall be signed by the President or by the Judge-Rapporteur responsible for conducting the examination of the witness or expert, and by the Registrar or the Judge designated to draw up the minutes.
-Before the minutes are thus signed, witnesses shall be given an opportunity to check the content of the minutes and to sign them. - 2.
-The minutes shall constitute an official record.
+Before the minutes are thus signed, witnesses shall be given an opportunity to check the content of the minutes and to sign them.

+2. The minutes shall constitute an official record.